 You can progress fairly quickly into the advanced territory by learning basic scales and rhythms on your snare drum.
 You only need a drum and some sticks to get started!

-The Lyre date all the way back to Ancient Greece and are often depicted as being played by Gods and significant heroes in Greek mythology.
+The lyre dates back to Ancient Greece and is often depicted as being played by gods and significant heroes in Greek mythology.

 Learning to play the lyre will require a bit of patience, but it’s well worth it.
 You can take and play a lyre almost anywhere, resting it on your knee and using both hands to pluck the strings.